 Several studies show that probiotics and probiotics combined with either multivitamins or minerals help prevent colds and/or reduce their duration and severity in adults.14-16

-Nuzest Good Green Stuff contains 6 billion CFU (colony forming units) of dairy-free probiotics per serve.
+Nuzest Good Green Vitality contains 8 billion CFU (colony forming units) of dairy-free probiotics per serve.
 Other foods rich in Probiotics include: yogurt, kefir, dark chocolate, pickles, tempeh, sauerkraut.

 Vitamin D is an essential vitamin produced in the skin as a result of sun exposure.
 Many people do not get enough sun, or eat enough Vitamin D containing foods to preserve health and performance.
 Supplemental Vitamin D3 can help to prevent respiratory infections.17